paradiseDG/AIA_n4s_2019/README.md

 3. Start V-REP (the Coppelia simulator).
 You can also use the command "$ ./vrep.sh"
 4. Load a scene.
 5. Run the scene or use command "$ ./pipes.sh"

+Grade : 100
+All tests passed, no fails (check screenshot in repo)